jxshie/veryrarebot/README.md

-# veryrarebot - General Purpose Discord Bot
+# veryrarebot - A general purpose Discord bot

 A Discord bot made just for fun, and something to work on in my free time that involves Java.